Skip to content

 Module Concept

 A Module is the core unit of Functional Decomposition for Arda’s system.
-It contributes a set of cohesive capabilities and interacts with other modules in a controlled, well-defined manner.
+It declares the resources it requires, encapsulates its state, contributes a cohesive set of capabilities, and interacts with other Modules only through well-defined Services exposed via Endpoints.
+The Module is the minimum unit of independent versioning and deployment.

 Modules are grouped into Functional Domains that represent major areas of related product capabilities.
 The design aims for: